andrewbaxter/spaghettinuum/readme.md

 Note that spaghetinium only handles name resolution - you still need a server to publish the HTTP content, APIs, etc.

-### Publishing your address

-This is simple - use the Publishing DNS instructions above.

-### Setting up SSL

-This is hard.
-There are a couple theoretical options:
+The main sticking point here is SSL.
+There are a couple theoretical options for getting SSL worked out on your website:

 1. DNSSEC TLSA records - you could theoretically store a self signed cert in DNS and everything would be great.
-Unfortunately, anti-progress browsers (Chrome and Firefox) both rejected tickets to support TLSA records because who wants the future.
+Unfortunately, anti-progress browsers (Chrome and Firefox) both stonewalled tickets to support TLSA records because who wants the future.
 2. A new CA - I'm hoping to set one up, verifying signing requests based on a cert signature using the identity the cert is for.
 This is a slightly worse approach since everyone would need to add the new CA to their browser (I think you can limit CAs to certain domains, but it's still risky and painful - I'm no Let's Encrypt)
 3. A SSL MITM proxy - I was thinking about setting a public proxy up, but I was worried about paying for bandwidth
-4. Browser extensions(?) that resolve `.s` domains and do the cert validation themselves - I really wanted to avoid this, since Browser extensions are getting less capable (ex: manifest v3), require custom extensions for N types of browser, need to deal with hostile publishing policies, working with Javascript, so on and so forth
+4. Browser extensions(?) that resolve `.s` domains and do the cert validation themselves - I really wanted to avoid this, since browser extensions are getting less capable (ex: manifest v3), require custom extensions for N types of browser, need to deal with hostile publishing review/policies, need to work with Javascript, so on and so forth

-So there's no immediately usable solution.
+5. CNAME to a site hosted somewhere with a normal DNS name and SSL cert.

+For 1-4 you'd set up an `A` or `AAAA` record using `Publishing DNS` above.
+For 5 you'd set up a `CNAME` record the same way.

+TLDR: I think 5 is the only immediately usable option right now.

 ## Reference

-Standard ports, keys are listed in <src/standard.rs>.
+Standard ports, keys are listed in <src/data/standard.rs>.

 ## APIs